kubernetes/kubernetes/v1.0/docs/design/service_accounts.md

 ### Names

-From the standpoint of the Kubernetes API, a `user` is any principal which can authenticate to kubernetes API.
+From the standpoint of the Kubernetes API, a `user` is any principal which can authenticate to Kubernetes API.
 This includes a human running `kubectl` on her desktop and a container in a Pod on a Node making API calls.

-There is already a notion of a username in kubernetes, which is populated into a request context after authentication.
+There is already a notion of a username in Kubernetes, which is populated into a request context after authentication.
 However, there is no API object representing a user.
-While this may evolve, it is expected that in mature installations, the canonical storage of user identifiers will be handled by a system external to kubernetes.
+While this may evolve, it is expected that in mature installations, the canonical storage of user identifiers will be handled by a system external to Kubernetes.

 Kubernetes does not dictate how to divide up the space of user identifier strings.
 User names can be simple Unix-style short usernames, (e.g. `alice`), or may be qualified to allow for federated identity (